FAQ's: Eligibility, Sponsorship and Pageant Weekend 101

 You will receive an official program book, along with other gifts because of your participation.
 Your supporters may purchase program books along with jewelry, photo packages, videotapes and other items at the official Pageant Headquarters that will be set up during the weekend.

 The pageant is divided into 3 phases of competition: For Miss USA contestants, these categories are Personal interview, Swimsuit, and Evening Gown.
 For Miss Teen USA contestants, the categories are Personal interview, Active Wear, and Evening Gown.
 Each contestant is responsible for her wardrobe needs and all accessories.

 What are my responsibilities should I win and how much time is involved for me and my family?

-Transportation for Miss Pennsylvania USA to and from the National Pageant are taken care of as part of her prize package.
-A stipend is provided for Miss Pennsylvania Teen USA’s transportation to and from the MISS TEEN USA® Pageant.
+Transportation for Miss Indiana USA to and from the National Pageant are taken care of as part of her prize package.
+A stipend is provided for Miss Indiana Teen USA’s transportation to and from the MISS TEEN USA® Pageant.
 Also, some wardrobe and other expenses are provided for both titleholders.
 Transportation and expenses for parents to and from the national pageant are their own responsibility.

 We understand your concerns as to the time involved, and do everything possible to accommodate and coordinate schedules, but there are certain responsibilities that accompany the privilege of becoming a state titleholder.